rachana-paudel/AWS_Solution_Architect/RDS Aurora and ElastiCache/README.md

 Overall, utilizing read replicas in Amazon RDS can significantly improve the scalability, availability, and performance of your application's read operations, while also providing options for disaster recovery and maintenance.

 <img src='images/read replicas.png' height='100%' width='100%' >

+##### RDS Read Replicas Use Cases:
++ Production database handling normal load: You have a primary database instance in production that is currently managing the regular workload of your application.

++ Running a reporting application for analytics: You have a reporting or analytics application that needs to run complex queries and analytics tasks on the data in your database.
+These queries might be resource-intensive and could potentially impact the performance of your production application if run directly on the primary database instance.

++ Creating a Read Replica for the new workload: To offload the analytics workload from the primary instance and ensure that it doesn't affect the performance of your production application, you create a Read Replica of the primary database instance.

++ Production application remains unaffected: By directing the analytics workload to the Read Replica, you ensure that your production application continues to operate smoothly without any degradation in performance.
+The Read Replica handles the analytics queries separately, without impacting the primary instance.

++ Read replicas used for SELECT (read-only) statements: Read replicas are ideal for scenarios where you primarily need to perform read operations (SELECT statements) rather than write operations (INSERT, UPDATE, DELETE).
+In this use case, the reporting or analytics application likely only needs to read data from the database to generate reports or perform analysis, so utilizing a Read Replica is a suitable choice.